 Last year, consumers under the age of 25 and those aged 35-44 (who likely have a spouse) planned to spend significantly more than other age groups, according to NRF.
 This year, the 25-34 age group is increasing their spend, and these shoppers are also the most likely to be planning gifts of higher dollar items like jewelry or electronics, according to NRF.

 Physical gift-giving increased last year due to the pandemic’s social distancing restraints.
-Flowers and jewelry are classic choices, but electronics emerged as a popular gift choice to better connect with mothers virtually or make day-to-day living easier at home.
+Flowers and jewelry are classic choices.
+Moreover, it seems to be easy to plan for buying accessories and to get angel necklace here.
+Not only are flowers and jewelry getting into the list.
+Looking for newer ways to impress mothers are also being looked upon.
+On that note, electronics seem to have emerged as a popular gift choice to better connect with mothers virtually or make day-to-day living easier at home.
 Expect that trend to continue.
 This year, flowers are the most popular planned gift behind greeting cards.
 In fact, 1800-Flowers reported to eMarketer an increase in sending flowers “just because” over the pandemic as a way to connect with family and friends from afar.

 Where the Money Is:

 Age 25-34: These shoppers plan to spend $367.08 on average or $99 more than last year (NRF).

 Top 6 Gifts Shoppers Plan to Give This Year (NRF)